cmorris616/qualipy/docs/source/settings.md

 - **project.management**
     - The system name used when reading credentials from the OS keyring
     - Default value: `project.management`
+- **success.story.status**
+    - The status to which a story should be moved when all the attached tests succeed
+    - Default value: `Done`
 - **test.plugin**
     - The fully qualified class name used for testing
     - Default value: `qualipy.test_plugins.behave_plugin.BehavePlugin`